-Refer to the DLM/A lens port chart to find compatible lens ports for a wide variety of popular wide angle, zoom, and macro lenses.
+Refer to the DLM Lens Port Chart for RF Mount to find compatible lens ports for a wide variety of popular wide angle, zoom, and macro lenses.

 Choose a dome port for wide angle and zoom lenses.
 Larger diameter domes are better for split shots (half-in, half-out of the water) and provide sharper images.